yiyunchen/CVQENet/readme.txt

 Test Code for CVQENet: CVQENet: Deformable Convolution-based Compressed Video Quality Enhancement Network, which took the 8th place in Track1 of the NTIRE 2021 Challenge on Quality Enhancement of Compressed Video.
+More challenge details can be seen in https://github.com/RenYang-home/NTIRE21_VEnh .

 Environment:
 pytorch:1.2